Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

-Immatures and Development: The larvae are solitary leaf rollers that feed on a variety of broadleaf plants.
+Immatures and Development: The larvae are solitary leaf rollers and folders that feed on a variety of broadleaf plants.

 Distribution in North Carolina